Links on SoundGuys may earn us a commission. Learn more.

 It was immediately apparent when testing of the Devialet Phantom began that it was anything but plug and play.
 To even start using it, you’ll need to connect to its Wi-Fi to give it access to your Wi-Fi.
 Once this was complete, the Phantom began to update its firmware.
 This self-updating feature is actually a plus, but it was a frustrating 30 or more minutes before we were able to begin using the speaker.

 Another thing that was immediately apparent is that Devialet expects most users to also have purchased its Dialog link box, but one wasn’t included with our review unit.
 The Dialog is necessary for stereo pairing, but it also enables Bluetooth functionality.
-Without it, you’re limited to Wi-Fi playback and the few streaming services that the Phantom supports of the box.
+Without it, you’re limited to Wi-Fi playback and the few streaming services that the Phantom supports out of the box.

 To play your own music files, you’ll need Devialet’s free Spark software, which is available for iOS and Android as well as Windows and OS X. The software itself is fine, but this could be frustrating if you were expecting the Phantom to play nicely with the music playback software of your choice.